kevensen/oc/README.md

 OC
 =========

 This role provides one library for the purposes of creating, modifying and/or deleting objects in the OpenShift Container Platform.
-The oc.py library assumes that the target host has it's Kube config at /root/.kube/config.
-This, of course, can be set with each task invocation.
+The oc.py library relies on an OpenShift service account and token for access and authorization.

 Requirements
 ------------